anvaka/isect/README.md

 Despite it's naiveté, it works much faster than Bentley-Ottmann algorithm for the cases when there are a few thousand lines and millions of intersections.
-This scenario is common in force-based graph drawing, where "hairball" formed by a few thousand lines.
+This scenario is common in force-based graph drawing, where "hairball" is formed by a few thousand lines.

 [![demo](https://i.imgur.com/SUKRHt4.gif)](https://anvaka.github.io/isect/?isAsync=true&p0=12&p1=40&generator=complete&algorithm=brute&stepsPerFrame=1)

 ## Performance measurements

-The benchmark code is available here.
+The benchmark code is [available here](https://github.com/anvaka/isect/blob/master/perf/index.js).
 Higher ops per second value is better!

 ### K12 graph